eduvpn/documentation/SHIBBOLETH_SP_CENTOS.md

     </Location>

-The first location directive within Apache's configuration file specify to the module to protect by Shibboleth the access to the vpn user portal.
+The first location directive within Apache's configuration file specify to the module to protect by Shibboleth the access to the VPN Portal.

 Make sure you restart Apache after changing the configuration:

     $ sudo systemctl restart httpd

-Then configure the Apache daemon to run automatically at startup:
+Then configure the Apache daemon to run automatically at start-up:

     $ sudo systemctl enable httpd